In order for your body to grow, you must consider the foods that you eat that gives you energy and helps your body to run, think, work and even play.

 The indigestible food passes through by the appendix, which is shaped like a finger.
 It is unknown what the appendix is really used for.

-The indigestible food goes into the large intestine, which is wider than the small intestine and horseshoe shaped.
+The indigestible food goes into the large intestine, which is wider than the small intestine and horseshoe-shaped.

 Within 18-24 hours, the water is getting absorbed into the blood and traveling through the body.
-Helpful bacteria such as vitamin K and vitamin B is found in the large intestine and helps the body.
+Helpful bacteria such as vitamin K and vitamin B is found in the large intestine and help the body.

 The food that is not digested is formed into a solid material.
-This solid material also contains dead bacteria, fats and even mucus.
+This solid material also contains dead bacteria, fats, and even mucus.
 This is called waste.

 This moves into the rectum for storage and then it leaves the body through the anus, at the bottom of the rectum.